-The Tasmanian Out of Home Care (OOHC) Standards have been designed to:
+- The Tasmanian Out of Home Care (OOHC) Standards are designed to:

-- ensure services are safe, of high quality and focused on achieving the best possible outcome for children and young people in OOHC;
+- ensure focus is on achieving the best possible outcomes for children and young people;

 - support OOHC providers and carers; and

 - drive continuous service improvement.

 - Read the Tasmanian Out of Home Care Standards.

 - Read the youth friendly version of the Out of Home Care Standards.

 The safety of children and young people is a priority for the Tasmanian Government, and we are committed to improving safety and wellbeing for those who are vulnerable and most at risk.
 As well as supporting those who care for them.